jeffreyreeve/capstone/README.md

-# Capstone Project for Nashville Software School Data Analytics Bootcamp
+# Capstone Project for Nashville Software School Full-Time Data Analytics Bootcamp

 An Examination of the Cost of COVID-19 in the United States